Josif Milovuk

-Josif Milovuk (Trpinja, 10 April 1787 – Pest, 23 August 1850) was a successful Serbian merchant, book publisher, lithographer, author and one of the founders of Matica srpska.
+Josif Milovuk (Trpinja, 10 April 1787 – Pest, 23 August 1850) was a successful merchant, book publisher, lithographer, and writer in the Austrian Empire.
+He was one of the founders of Matica srpska.

 Biography

 He was born in the village Trpinja in Srem, to father Ilija and mother Pelagija, who died when Josif was nine years old.
 Even as a young man, he stood out with a strong sense of the cultural and educational progress of the Serbian people.

 He attended primary school in his native village, and after finishing high school and École Polytechnique in Sremski Karlovci in 1814, Milovuk moved to Pest, where he began to trade.

 After arriving in Pest, he started trading in canvas and then began collecting books, establishing contact with Serbian writers, and opening a bookstore.
 He published the books at his own expense and then sold them.
 Due to poor book sales at the time, he published advertisements informing the people about the printing of books, price, length and short contents of books.
 In 1821, he collected subscribers for Vuk Karadžić's "Narodne pesme".

 He married Macarena Božitovac in 1822, who bore him three children, Milan, Dušan and Danica.
 Their best man was the merchant Georgije Stanković, and the second witness (stari svat) was Andrija Jovanović.
 Only after his marriage did he become a citizen Pest, although he had lived there since 1814.

 He was a contemporary and friend of Vuk Karadžić, Sava Mrkalj, Jovan Sterija Popović and Joakim Vujić.